JPCodes/dev-portfolio/README.md

 #### By _**Jim Padilla**_

-## Description (TO DO)
+### Description (TO DO)

-This Rails 5 app that serves as a portfolio site.
+> This Rails 5 app that serves as a portfolio site.

 ## Heroku
 [Coming Soon](#)

+## Features

+- Realtime chat for comments
+- Blog
+- Portfolio
+- Drag and drop functionality in the interface

 ## Setup/Installation Requirements